Roboy/RoboyVR/00_sphinx_documentation/documentation/GeneralUsage/2_for_users_and_developers.rst

 The following links can be seen as a guideline, of course you can do the research by yourself.

-- Unity provides a lot of tutorials for the editor and the API with code samples and videos: https://unity3d.com/de/learn/tutorials
+- `Unity <https://unity3d.com/de/learn/tutorials>`_ provides a lot of tutorials for the editor and the API with code samples and videos.
-- The UnifyWiki has a lot of example scripts for all kind of extensions: http://wiki.unity3d.com/index.php/Main_Page
+- `UnifyWiki <http://wiki.unity3d.com/index.php/Main_Page>`_ has a lot of example scripts for all kind of extensions.
-- StackOverflow is a forum where you can search for answers regarding your coding problems: http://stackoverflow.com/
+- `StackOverflow <http://stackoverflow.com/>`_ is a forum where you can search for answers regarding your coding problems.
-- UnityAnswers, similar to StackOverflow but only for Unity specific questions.
-The community is not as active and most questions are really basic, so bear that in mind: http://answers.unity3d.com/
+- `UnityAnswers <http://answers.unity3d.com/>`_, similar to StackOverflow but only for Unity specific questions.
+The community is not as active and most questions are really basic, so bear that in mind.
-- As we use ROS and our own custom messages, it is important to understand how ROS works and how ROS messages are built: http://wiki.ros.org/
+- As we use ROS and our own custom messages, it is important to understand `how ROS works <http://wiki.ros.org/>`_ and how ROS messages are built.
-- Gazebo simulations rely on gazebo libraries, which are documented here: http://osrf-distributions.s3.amazonaws.com/gazebo/api/dev/index.html
+- Gazebo simulations rely on gazebo libraries, which are documented `here <http://osrf-distributions.s3.amazonaws.com/gazebo/api/dev/index.html>`_

 If you have any further questions about the project, feel free to contact the Roboy team, which will connect you with the people in charge.